MicrosoftDocs/quantum-docs/articles/provider-rigetti.md

 Should you use Quil or QIR?
 It comes down to your end use case.
 QIR is more accessible for many users, while Quil is more powerful today.

 If you're using Qiskit, Q#, or another toolkit that supports QIR generation, and your application works on Rigetti targets via Azure Quantum, then QIR is right for you!
-QIR has a rapidly evolving specification, and Rigetti will continue to increase support for more advanced QIR programs as time passes.
-What can't be compiled today may well compile tomorrow.
+QIR has a rapidly evolving specification, and Rigetti will continue to increase support for more advanced QIR programs as time passes - what can't be compiled today may well compile tomorrow.

 On the other hand, Quil programs express the full set of functionality available to users of Rigetti systems from any platform including Azure Quantum.
-If you're looking to tailor the decomposition of your quantum gates or write programs at the pulse level, then you'll want to work in Quil, because those capabilities are not yet available through QIR.
+If you're looking to tailor the decomposition of your quantum gates or write programs at the pulse level, then you'll want to work in Quil, because those capabilities aren't yet available through QIR.

 ## Examples

-The easiest way to submit Quil jobs is using the [`pyquil-for-azure-quantum`] package, as it allows you to leverage the tools and documentation of the [`pyQuil`] library.
+The easiest way to submit Quil jobs is using the [`pyquil-for-azure-quantum`] package, as it allows you to use the tools and documentation of the [`pyQuil`] library.

 You can also construct Quil programs manually and submit them using the `azure-quantum` package directly.